Investigamer/Proxyshop/README.md

 - Close both of them, then hold ALT + CTRL + SHIFT while launching Photoshop, then launch Proxyshop, try again.
 - Restart your computer, then start both and try again.
-- If you have any particularly over-defensive antivirus software running that may be interfering with Proxyshop connecting to Photoshop, such as Avast, Norton, etc, close your antivirus software, relaunch both, and try again.
+- If you have any particularly over-defensive antivirus software running that may be interfering with Proxyshop connecting to Photoshop, such as Avast, Norton, etc. close your antivirus software, relaunch both, and try again.
 - If you have installed two versions of Photoshop, have a really outdated version of Photoshop, or think your installation of Photoshop could be damaged, corrupted, or otherwise messed up in some way, you might have to uninstall all versions of Photoshop from Windows completely and reinstall the latest version of Photoshop you have available.
 Generally, Proxyshop works best with the newest version of